Sparser Block-Sparse Attention via Token Permutation: Experiments

 To rigorously evaluate the effectiveness of PBS-Attn in extreme long-context scenarios, we conducted experiments on the more challenging LongBenchv2 benchmark.
 The results, presented in Table~\ref{tab:longbenchv2}, reveal that PBS-Attn exhibits minimal performance degradation compared to the full attention baseline while consistently surpassing other block-sparse attention methods.
 Notably, PBS-Attn consistently outperforms the unpermuted MeanPooling baseline.
 This advantage is particularly pronounced for the Qwen-2.5-7B-1M model, where permutation brings a remarkable relative improvement of $31\%$ in overall performance.
+This indicates that permutation can successfully group key tokens that have similar behaviors, making the block selection more precise and covering more critical key tokens.